 Pasta and rice are familiar foods that can be prepared in countless different ways.
 Stock up on brown rice instead of white for an added nutritional boost.

-I recommend using egg replacer in baked goods even if you’re not vegan, as it keeps well and is much more convenient, healthy and cost-effective than eggs.
+We recommend using egg replacer in baked goods even if you’re not vegan, as it keeps well and is much more convenient, healthy, and cost-effective than eggs.
 If you’re trying to cut out refined sugar, a liquid sweetener such as agave nectar or brown rice syrup is essential.

 If you haven’t already, you’ll soon become familiar with most of these ingredients as they are common in vegetarian and vegan cuisine.

-- Soy sauce, tamari or nama shoyu (I like Bragg's Liquid Aminos, too)
+- Soy sauce, tamari or nama shoyu (we like Bragg's Liquid Aminos, too)

 - Stir-fry sauces